suobset/skushagra/docs/tech-config.md

 MacBook Air M2 w/ iPad Mini: Main on-the-go computer.
 I actually snagged both of these for a pretty good deal :)

+Note: Every piece of software here runs on the Mac, most of the time.
+My on the go computer is more used than my main.
+The M2 handles all of this, amazingly.

 <hr />

 ### Inside a virtualized env